 In 2020 CRWSP made numerous improvements to the facility.
 This included improvements to the existing treatment trains to improve settleability of solids in the raw water, replacement of filter media, adding 6 million gallons per day of membrane filter technology.
 Some of these improvements were put into service in 2020.
-Others will be in service in 2021.
+Others were put into place in 2021.